Parallel Test-Time Scaling with Multi-Sequence Verifiers: Introduction

 \section{Introduction}

 Large language models \citep{brown2020language} have become increasingly powerful, with much of their performance unlocked by test-time scaling strategies.
 One of the most effective strategies is parallel scaling, where a model generates multiple, independent candidate solutions for a single problem \citep{wang2022self,lightman2023let,snell2024scaling}.
-Parallel scaling can be especially fruitful \citep{snell2024scaling} when complemented with sequential scaling methods \citep{wei2022chain,jaech2024openai,guo2025deepseek} that search for and revise solutions adaptively inside a chain of thought.
 However, parallel scaling faces two bottlenecks that limit its usage: (1) the selection problem, as accurately identifying the correct solution from a large pool of candidates is difficult, and (2) the high inference latency required to generate numerous full solutions.

-We argue that these two bottlenecks are not independent; their solutions are deeply connected through the principle of calibration.
+We argue that these two bottlenecks are not independent; their solutions can be jointly addressed through the principle of calibration.
 The selection problem is fundamentally a classification task, where a verifier \citep{cobbe2021training,lightman2023let} must accurately estimate the correctness of each solution.
-Its ability to do so, its calibration \citep{guo2017calibration,kadavath2022language}, directly determines the performance of downstream parallel scaling methods such as best-of-N. Concurrently, the high cost of generation can be mitigated by early stopping, a technique that also hinges on a well-calibrated verifier to score intermediate answers and terminate decoding once a threshold score is exceeded \citep{zhang2025reasoning, yang2025dynamic}.
-Although this approach has only been explored in the single-sequence setting, we propose in our paper a way to extend it to parallel scaling.
-Thus, a verifier with superior calibration is the key to solving both the accuracy and efficiency challenges of parallel scaling.
+Its ability to do so, its calibration \citep{guo2017calibration,kadavath2022language}, affects the performance of downstream parallel scaling methods such as best-of-N. Concurrently, the high cost of generation can be mitigated by early stopping, a technique that also hinges on a well-calibrated verifier to score intermediate answers and terminate decoding once a threshold score is exceeded \citep{zhang2025reasoning, yang2025dynamic}.
+Thus, a verifier with superior calibration offers a unified path to addressing both the accuracy and efficiency challenges of parallel scaling.

-A fundamental limitation of existing verifiers is their isolated approach to scoring, which overlooks the rich contextual information available across a full set of generated outputs.
-The success of self-consistency \citep{wang2022self,lyu2025calibrating}, which relies on the simple cross-sequence statistic of vote counting, serves as a crucial insight: global statistics of sequences can be highly predictive of individual correctness.
-Yet, this insight has remained surprisingly underexplored.
-We generalize this principle and introduce the Multi-Sequence Verifier (MSV), the first verifier model designed to learn from the interactions between all candidate solutions.
-By jointly processing multiple outputs, MSV produces highly accurate and calibrated scores, achieving state-of-the-art performance on standard calibration metrics.